This

 Click Next.

-datafiles, controlfiles and redo log files have right locations
+Make sure that all the datafiles, controlfiles and redo log files have right

 Click Finish

-initRacDB1.ora file from node1-pub to node2-pub in the $ORACLE_HOME/dbs
+under RacDB1 Instance.
+Copy the initRacDB1.ora file from node1-pub to node2-pub

 instances.